James Cunningham, 7th Earl of Glencairn: Scottish East India Company

 On 24 May 1617, James VI authorised Cunningham, and his associates constituting the Scottish East India Company, to trade to the East Indies, the Levant, Greenland, Muscovy and all other islands in the north, north-west and north-eastern seas.
 Although this was in breach of the existing charters of the English East India Company, the Levant Company, and the Muscovy Company, the charter was issued under the Great Seal of Scotland, and thereby not technically an act of the English crown, which had authorised the other charters.
 By early 1618 the EIC and the Muscovy Company joined forces in an attempt to revoke Cunningham's charter and gained the King's assurance that he would cancel it if it proved prejudicial to them.

 Eventually, it was agreed that Cunningham would receive £924, 10 shillings.
 James I used the situation to his advantage and extracted a loan of £20,000 from the EIC.
 According to the EIC's 19th century historiographer, John Bruce, Cunningham disposed of his licence for a "valuable consideration" to the EIC.

+In addition to his political roles, James Cunningham's involvement in the Scottish East India Company reflects his broader ambitions in international trade.
+Despite resistance from established English trading companies, his efforts were significant as they highlighted Scotland's emerging interest in global commerce during the early 17th century.